The Psychological Skills of Top Performers

 Many musicians are plagued by nerves, doubts, and fears in the hours, days, sometimes weeks before performances.
 And while that’s totally normal, we don’t necessarily have to be at the mercy of our body’s built-in fight-or-flight response either, and can learn to use this energy in a more positive way.
 Kind of like running downhill really fast.

-I think we all know that staying focused on stage is important, but not many have been taught how to practice and strengthen it.
-Or what exactly it is that we should be thinking about on stage when performing, relative to what we should be thinking about when practicing.
+I think we all know that staying focused on stage is important, but not many of us have been taught how to practice and strengthen it.
+Or what exactly it is that we should be thinking about on stage when performing, compared to what we should be thinking about when practicing.

 A close relative of confidence, courage is probably the single most important skill when it comes to making the most of our talents and realizing our full potential – not just on-stage, but off-stage as well.
-The bold captivating performances (and career fulfillment) we achieve are often proportional to the amount of courage we’ve built up – and the degree to which we can trust ourselves in high-stakes situations.
+The bold captivating performances (and career fulfillment) we achieve are often proportional to the amount of courage we've built up – and the degree to which we can trust ourselves to play out and take risks in high-stakes situations.

 Because it’s difficult to play up to our abilities if we are constantly second guessing ourselves or seeing ourselves screw up before we even get to the tricky passage coming up, you’ll learn how to systematically develop more trust in your abilities and safely push the edges of your ability.